replicatedhq/replicated-docs/docs/intro-replicated.md

 - Identity service
 - Default rule levels for the linter

-KOTS lets you add optional and conditional resources, using annotations, to include or exclude resources based on conditional statements.
+Using custom resources, you can add optional and conditional resources, using annotations, to include or exclude resources based on conditional statements.
 For example, a customer might want to use their own database and so any database option provided by your Kubernetes manifests should not be installed.
 You can also use annotations to control the order in which resources are deployed.
 For more information, see [Including Optional and Conditional Resources](packaging-include-resources), [Orchestrating Resource Deployment](orchestrating-resource-deployment).

 You can enable backup and restore capabilities with KOTS snapshots, so that customers can implement full disaster recovery protection for the application and the admin console.
 Backup and restore is supported in all environments, included air gap.
 For more information, see [Understanding Backup and Restore](snapshots-overview).